TaTo30/vue-pdf/docs/guide/introduction.md

 If your application runs offline, copy `node_modules/pdfjs-dist/wasm` into `public/wasm` (or any static folder) and point `wasmUrl` to that relative path, for example `/wasm/`.

 > [!IMPORTANT]
-> Version of wasm script must match with pdfjs-dist version.
+> The wasm script version must match the `pdfjs-dist` version.

 ## Contributing

-Any idea, suggestion or contribution to the code or documentation are very welcome.
+Any idea, suggestion, or contribution to the code or documentation is very welcome.

 ```sh
 # Clone the repository